-Table 10.3.1: Temperatures and Elevation of Cities on a Given Day b.
-Find a regression equation for elevation and high temperature on a given day.
+Table 10.3.1: Temperatures and Elevation of Cities on a Given Day d.
+Use the regression equation to estimate the high temperature on that day at an elevation of 5500 ft.

-c.
+- b.
+Find a regression equation for elevation and high temperature on a given day. - c.
 Find the residuals and create a residual plot.